george-aidonidis/terminal-settings/readme.md

 _More [here][gruv]_

 ## tmux
 - You can install `tmux` via `brew` on mac or use the package manager of your os.
-You should also install the `reattach-to-user-namespace` package to avoid problems with copy/paste when `tmux` is running.
+You should also install the `reattach-to-user-namespace` package to avoid problems with copy/paste when `tmux` is running (for `mac os`).
 ```sh
 brew install `tmux`
 brew install reattach-to-user-namespace